simensr/devguide/doc/contributing.rst

   that your changes are not immediately visible but become so after a team member reviews your changes with a mouse click thus integrating them to https://github.com/daltonprogram/devguide.

+**Note that the entire documentation including the entire documentation source code is public.**
+Do not publish sensitive information and harvestable email addresses.

 How to locally test changes
 ---------------------------